kiendinh-agilityio/html-css-training/README.md

 ## HTML/CSS-training
-- reading book, note and push all samples
+- Reading book, note and push all samples
 ### Target:
 - Complete the book in the week
 - Understand and manipulate Css / html